-The man who allegedly fired the first shot behind Kyle Rittenhouse just prior to the fatal shooting in Kenosha last August has been charged.
+Joshua Ziminski, the man who allegedly fired the first shot behind Kyle Rittenhouse just prior to the fatal shooting in Kenosha last August, has been charged.

 Joshua Ziminski, 35, was charged on Oct.
-9 with disorderly conduct by use of a dangerous weapon for firing a gun into the air as Rittenhouse was pursued by Joseph Rosenbaum.
+9, 2020, with disorderly conduct by use of a dangerous weapon for firing a gun into the air as Rittenhouse was pursued by Joseph Rosenbaum.
 Rittenhouse would shoot Rosenbaum seconds later.
+Ziminski is sometimes known as Alex Blaine.

-The charges could give Rittenhouse’s defense attorneys a chance to argue that their client may have thought he was being fired upon when he opened fire at Rosenbaum, as Ziminski allegedly fired a gun in the air seconds before Rittenhouse opened fire.
+The charges gave Rittenhouse’s defense attorneys a chance to argue that their client may have thought he was being fired upon when he opened fire at Rosenbaum, as Ziminski allegedly fired a gun in the air seconds before Rittenhouse opened fire.
 Video shows Ziminski standing behind Rosenbaum at the time.
+Rittenhouse claimed on the witness stand in his trial that he thought Ziminski was shooting in his direction.
+Ziminski came up again when prosecutors argued a fuzzy screenshot from a new drone video shows Rittenhouse aiming his rifle at Ziminski before Ziminski fired and Rosenbaum gave chase; the defense team disputes this.

 Court records show he has a lengthy criminal history in Wisconsin for carrying a concealed weapon and other offenses.
 He had an open domestic abuse criminal case at the time of the Rittenhouse shooting.
 Joshua Ziminski also went by the online pseudonym of Alex Blaine.